 Future and successor questions

-The Transforming Episode Accountability Model (TEAM), finalized in the CY 2025 IPPS Final Rule.
-TEAM launches January 1, 2026.
+The Transforming Episode Accountability Model (TEAM), finalized in the FY2025 IPPS Final Rule.
+TEAM began January 1, 2026 and runs through December 31, 2030.

-23. Will the Atlanta MSA be in TEAM?
-TEAM applies to randomly selected MSAs per the final rule.
-The CY 2025 IPPS Final Rule contains the list of selected MSAs.
+23. Is the Atlanta area in TEAM?
+TEAM applies to selected Core-Based Statistical Areas (CBSAs) per the final rule.
+The FY2025 IPPS Final Rule contains the list of selected geographies.

-24. What about hospitals that exit CJR before 2025?
-CJR hospital participation has been continuous in the Atlanta MSA since launch.
-Hospitals cannot voluntarily exit CJR while it remains mandatory in their MSA.
+24. Could hospitals exit CJR before it ended?
+CJR hospital participation was continuous in the Atlanta MSA from launch through its December 31, 2024 conclusion.
+Hospitals could not voluntarily exit CJR while it remained mandatory in their MSA.

 25. Where can stakeholders learn more? innovation.cms.gov for CJR and TEAM model details.
 QPP Service Center (1-866-288-8292) for QP/APP questions.
 Palmetto GBA (1-866-238-9650) for claims processing.